-Professor McCoy from the Mason School of Business will be offering two courses in Social Entrepreneurship in 2013.
-The first will be held on campus during the Spring semester, while the second will be a field work course in the Dominican Republic in May and June.
+Professor McCoy from the Mason School of Business offers two courses in Social Entrepreneurship.
+The first is held on campus during the Spring semester, while the second is a field work course in the Dominican Republic in May and June.
 These courses are ideal for students interested in understanding and participating in international development projects to address social needs.
 Students with a desire to help others through building economic opportunities and strengthening communities would be served well by participating in these courses.
 For more information or to attend an upcoming information session, contact Professor McCoy at email@example.com.

 This course combines the concepts of social responsibility, sustainability, nonprofit management, and consulting to provide students with an opportunity to learn about and address critical social needs, such as hunger, poverty, and poor education.
 The course would equip students with the basic tools and techniques typically used in consulting in developing countries to enhance their understanding about the appropriate structures, processes, and behaviors that characterize successful nonprofit development and international consulting projects.
 The course will include techniques for data collection and analysis, and provide students with knowledge of the key concepts, opportunities, and challenges of social entrepreneurship, sustainable international development, and non-profit management through the use of lectures, hands-on exercises, guest speakers, and discussions.